 The $166m sixth runway project was part of the airport’s original master plan to provide a balanced airfield operation.
 In July 2004, the runway won the 2004 Project Achievement Award by the Construction Management Association of America, under the public projects category valued at more than $100m.

 Mid-2003 saw the start of a two-year canopy project.
 The $38m cost was paid by the airport’s rental car companies (Advantage, Alamo/National, Avis, Budget, Dollar, Enterprise, Hertz, Payless and Thrifty) and increased the size of the areas where rental car shuttle buses pick up and drop off customers.

 The project also helps protect commercial vehicle users from bad weather.
 A translucent Teflon-coated fabric was used as the ‘canopy’ over level 5 surrounding the terminal building.
-This material is the same as used for the terminal’s signature roof.
+The material is the same as used for the terminal’s signature roof.

-Denver terminal expansion
+Denver airport’s terminal expansion

 Concourse B was expanded by the addition of two concourses (fingers) on the east side forming a new regional jet concourse.
-United Airlines now operates from concourse B.
+United Airlines operates from concourse B.